kyamagu/matlab-bson/README.md

 Matlab BSON encoder based on [libbson](https://github.com/mongodb/libbson).

+[BSON](http://bsonspec.org/) is a bin­ary-en­coded seri­al­iz­a­tion of
+JSON-like doc­u­ments.
+This package contains API to convert Matlab variables to and from BSON binary.
+It is useful for exchanging data with Matlab and other programs written in different language.

 Build
 -----

-A UNIX environment is required to use the package.
+A UNIX environment is required to build the package.
+Get necessary tools to build libbson (automake, autoconf, libtool, gcc, make).
+If you don't have libbson installed in the system, you need the Internet connection to download the libbson package.
 Also `mex -setup` if you have never used `mex` command in Matlab.

+Once all the requirements are met, type the following in Matlab to build.
+This will automatically download and compile the libbson package to build the Matlab API.

 ```Matlab
 addpath /path/to/matlab-bson;
 bson.make;
 ```

-Check `help bson.make` for detail.
+Check `help bson.make` for the detailed instruction.

 Example
 -------